pablolozanoa/MLE-Takehome/README.md

 *   **Evaluation Metrics:** For more rigorous development, implement metrics to evaluate the quality of generated SOAP notes against a gold standard (if available).
 *   **Alternative LLM Backends:** Explore integration with other LLM providers or open-source models to offer more flexibility and potentially reduce costs (e.g., using Ollama for local models).
 *   **Security & Compliance (for production):** If used in a real clinical setting, rigorous security audits and compliance with healthcare data regulations (e.g., HIPAA) would be paramount.

----
-**Disclaimer:** This tool is AI-generated and intended for demonstration or assistive purposes.
-All outputs should be carefully reviewed and verified by a qualified healthcare professional before being used in any clinical decision-making or official medical records.